developergovindsrivastav/pythonprojects/readme.md

 ## Python Project 1

-- This project is a simple Jarvis AI
+- This project is a simple Jarvis AI-
+-this is made in python 3.11 because of pyaudio module
 - It can open youtube, pw, whatsapp, google in the browser
 - It can time, date, search on google, shutdown, sleep and quit